BRANCHlab/metasnf/README.md

 hyperparameters and combinations of input variables by making use of a few key data structures.

-Because I didn’t know what object-oriented programming was and nobody talks about [object-oriented programming in R](https://adv-r.hadley.nz/oo.html), these structures are all just lots of nested lists : ).

 The major structures are:

 ### The `design_matrix`